ayushwasnik1/Ecommerce-Website/README.md

-This is my e-commerce website, where I made an apple store with three major products in it.
+This is my e-commerce website, where I created an Apple store with three major products.
 I hope you like it!